 Using just iExplorer

-The aforementioned iExplorer can pull texts from an iTunes backup, yes, but the program can also pull texts directly from your iOS device.
-It’s perfect for those who want to avoid iTunes as much as possible.
+While iExplorer can pull texts from an iTunes backup, it can also pull texts directly from your iOS device.
+It’s perfect for anyone who wants to avoid iTunes as much as possible.

 - Start by downloading and installing iExplorer.
 Afterward, launch the program and it should open on the Device Overview screen.